drewdrewthis/balancer-sdk/balancer-js/README.md

 This method provides a wrapper around the the Balancer Vault [method for a batchSwap](https://dev.balancer.fi/references/contracts/apis/the-vault#batch-swaps).

-_NB: This method doesn't execute a batchSwap -- it returns an [ABI byte string](https://docs.soliditylang.org/en/latest/abi-spec.html) containing the data of the function call on a contract, which can then be sent to the network (ex. [sendTransaction](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html#sendtransaction)). to be executed. encoded string of the batchSwap which can be sent to a miner the blockchain execute the batchSwap.
-See example for more info._
+_NB: This method doesn't execute a batchSwap -- it returns an [ABI byte string](https://docs.soliditylang.org/en/latest/abi-spec.html) containing the data of the function call on a contract, which can then be sent to the network (ex. [sendTransaction](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html#sendtransaction)). to be executed.
+[See example for more info](./examples/batchSwap.ts)._

 ```js
 /**